-At May 31, 1997, certain assets of the Company, such as real property, equipment and leasehold improvements of \$1.7 billion, and goodwill and other intangible assets of \$1.5 billion, are illiquid.
+At August 31, 1997, certain assets of the Company, such as real property, equipment and leasehold improvements of \$1.7 billion, and goodwill and other intangible assets of \$1.5 billion, were illiquid.
 In addition, certain equity investments made in connection with the Company's merchant banking and other principal investment activities, high-yield debt securities, emerging market debt, and certain collateralized mortgage obligations and mortgage-related loan products are not highly liquid.
 In connection with its merchant banking and other principal investment activities, the Company has equity investments (directly or indirectly through funds managed by the Company) in privately and publicly held companies.
-At May 31, 1997, the aggregate carrying value of the Company's equity investments in privately held companies (including direct investments and partnership interests) was \$110 million, and its aggregate investment in publicly held companies was \$414 million.
+At August 31, 1997, the aggregate carrying value of the Company's equity investments in privately held companies (including direct investments and partnership interests) was \$123 million, and its aggregate investment in publicly held companies was \$584 million.

 The Company acts as an underwriter of and as a market-maker in mortgage-backed pass-through securities, collateralized mortgage obligations and related instruments, and as a market-maker in commercial, residential and real estate loan products.
 In this capacity, the Company takes positions in market segments where liquidity can vary greatly from time to time.
-The carrying value of the portion of the Company's mortgage-related portfolio at May 31, 1997 traded in markets that the Company believed were experiencing lower levels of liquidity than traditional mortgage-backed pass-through securities approximated \$1,972 million.
+The carrying value of the portion of the Company's mortgage-related portfolio at August 31, 1997 traded in markets that the Company believed were experiencing lower levels of liquidity than traditional mortgage-backed pass-through securities approximated \$2,181 million.

-In addition, at May 31, 1997, the aggregate value of high-yield debt securities and emerging market loans and securitized instruments held in inventory was \$1,378 million (a substantial portion of which was subordinated debt) with not more than 6%, 14% and 14% of all such securities, loans and instruments attributable to any one issuer, industry or geographic region, respectively.
+In addition, at August 31, 1997, the aggregate value of high-yield debt securities and emerging market loans and securitized instruments held in inventory was \$1,625 million (a substantial portion of which was subordinated debt) with not more than 6%, 11% and 16% of all such securities, loans and instruments attributable to any one issuer, industry or geographic region, respectively.
 Non-investment grade securities generally involve greater risk than investment grade securities due to the lower credit ratings of the issuers which typically have relatively high levels of indebtedness and are, therefore, more sensitive to adverse economic conditions.
-In addition, the market for non-investment grade securities and emerging markets loans and securitized instruments has been, and may in the future be, characterized by periods of volatility and illiquidity.
-The Company has in place credit and other risk policies and procedures to control total inventory positions and risk concentrations for non-investment grade securities and emerging market loans and securitized instruments.
+In addition, the market for non-investment grade securities and emerging market loans and securitized instruments has been, and may in the future be, characterized by periods of volatility and illiquidity.
+The Company has credit and other risk policies and procedures to control total inventory positions and risk concentrations for non-investment grade securities and securitized instruments.

 The Company may, from time to time, also provide financing or financing commitments to companies in connection with its investment banking and merchant banking activities.
-The Company may provide extensions of credit to leveraged companies in the form of senior or subordinated debt, as well as bridge financing on a select basis (which may be in connection with the Company's commitment to the Morgan Stanley Bridge Fund, LLC).
-At May 31, 1997, the Company had three commitments to provide an aggregate of \$292 million and had four loans in the aggregate amount of \$282 million outstanding in connection with its securitized debt and high yield underwriting activities.
-Subsequent to this date, the Company entered into one additional commitment to provide \$67 million of financing.
+The Company may provide extensions of credit to leveraged companies in the form of senior or subordinated debt, as well as bridge financing on a selective basis (which may be in connection with the Company's commitment to the Morgan Stanley Bridge Fund, LLC).
+At August 31, 1997, the Company had three commitments to provide an aggregate of \$552 million and had two loans in the aggregate amount of \$198 million outstanding primarily in connection with its securitized debt and high-yield underwriting activities.
+Subsequent to this date, the Company's commitments declined by \$178 million, and \$123 million of outstanding loans were repaid.